metablaster/WindowsFirewallRuleset/README.md

 ## Customization

-If you would like to customize project code or add more firewall rules to suit your private or corporate interests then first step is to set up development environment and learn about project best practices all of which is explained in [CONTRIBUTING.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/CONTRIBUTING.md)
+If you would like to customize project code or add more firewall rules to suit your private or corporate interests then the first step is to set up development environment and learn about project best practices all of which is explained in [CONTRIBUTING.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/CONTRIBUTING.md)

 Depending on your situation and target platform you might also want to read [Legacy Support](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/LegacySupport.md)